Dynamite (BTS song)

 "Dynamite" is a song recorded by South Korean boy band BTS, released on August 21, 2020, through Big Hit Entertainment and Sony Music Entertainment.
 It is the band's first song fully recorded in English.
-The song, written by David Stewart and Jessica Agombar and produced by Stewart, is an upbeat disco-pop song with elements of funk, soul, and bubblegum pop, and takes influence from 1970s music—it features snapping handclaps, echoing synths, and celebratory horns.
+The song was written by David Stewart and Jessica Agombar and produced by Stewart.
+It has been described as an upbeat disco-pop song with elements of funk, soul, and bubblegum pop, and takes influence from 1970s music—it features snapping handclaps, echoing synths, and celebratory horns.

 Intended to soothe listeners during the COVID-19 pandemic, the song talks about joy and appreciation for the little things that make life valuable.
 Upon release, "Dynamite" received positive reviews from music critics, with praise towards its catchiness and broadly appealing retro sound.
 It garnered the band their first Grammy nomination, for Best Pop Duo/Group Performance at 63rd Annual Grammy Awards, making them the first Korean pop act to be nominated for one.

 "Dynamite" experienced large amounts of commercial success worldwide; it debuted at number one on the Billboard Hot 100 chart, becoming the band's first number-one single in the United States and making BTS the first all-South Korean act to top the Hot 100.
 The song sold 265,000 downloads in its first week, marking the biggest pure sales week since Taylor Swift's "Look What You Made Me Do" (2017).
 "Dynamite" stayed atop the Hot 100 for three total weeks.
 On Spotify, "Dynamite" debuted with 7.778 million streams, marking the biggest opening day for a song in 2020.
 Additionally, "Dynamite" peaked at number one on both the Billboard Global 200 and Billboard Global Excl.
 U.S. charts, topping the latter for three consecutive weeks.
 The song peaked within the top ten of the charts in 25 countries, including Australia, Canada, and the United Kingdom, and topped the charts in Hungary, Israel, Lithuania, Malaysia, Singapore, and South Korea.
-The accompanying music video reached 1 billion views on April 12, 2021.
+Its accompanying music video is the band's first to achieve 2 billion views on YouTube.

-Initially a standalone single, "Dynamite" was later included on BTS' fifth Korean-language album, Be (2020), released on November 20.
+Initially a standalone single, "Dynamite" was later included on BTS's fifth Korean-language album, Be (2020), released on November 20.

 Recording

 "Dynamite" is one of the few songs to which the members did not contribute in songwriting or production.
 In interviews with multiple media outlets, writers David Stewart and Jessica Agombar explained the song's creation.
 Through their publisher Tim Blacksmith at Stellar Songs, they learned that BTS was searching for an English language single.
 The duo wrote three songs over Zoom calls "at the start of lockdown."
-Stewart and Agombar wanted to create a song which is "energetic, fun, hopeful, positive and just like a huge ball of energy."
+Stewart and Agombar wanted to create a song which was "energetic, fun, hopeful, positive and just like a huge ball of energy."
 Agombar disclosed how the song was conceived: